-When answering STAT P questions on your Answer Sheet:
+When answering STAT PNG questions on your answer sheet:

-- you must only use lead pencil
+- Use lead pencil only.

-- mark your answer clearly
+- Mark your answer clearly.

-- use a good quality eraser
+- Use a good quality eraser.

-- do not make marks outside the designated areas.
+- Do not make marks outside the designated areas.

-STAT P questions may be quite difficult.
+STAT PNG questions may be quite difficult.
 They are designed to measure a wide range of intellectual ability.